 Consistent with City Council direction at the August 21, 2018, meeting, the City Council appointed individuals to a task force, consisting of five members, with each City Councilmember appointing one member at the October 16, 2018, City Council meeting.
-The Homelessness Task Force members currently include:
+The Homelessness Task Force members included:

 - Kelly Stroman